PamixSun/DeLongUI/README.markdown

 This is a ROC analysis tool based on DeLong's method, implemented by [Xu Sun](http://pamixsun.github.io/).

-To analysis your own data, you should firstly move your experiment results, saved as a **.mat** file in certain format, into the same dirrectory of the source codes of this tool.
-Then run the **DeLongUserInterface** function, and you will see you file is listed in the "Selected File" pop-up menu.
-Next, select your file and click the "Update Data" button below, several ROC curves will then be drawn according to you data.
-Now chose the two ratings that you would like to analysis in "Rating 1" and "Rating 2" and push the "Analysis" button, you will finally gain the statistical results.
-Note that all these results are calculated by DeLong's formulas with the fast implementation given by Sun and Xu.
+To analyze your own data, you should first move your experiment results, saved as a **.mat** file in the required format, into the same directory as the source code for this tool.
+Then run the **DeLongUserInterface** function, and you will see your file listed in the "Selected File" popup menu.
+Next, select your file and click the "Update Data" button below - several ROC curves will be drawn based on your data.
+Now choose the two ratings you would like to analyze under "Rating 1" and "Rating 2", and click the "Analysis" button.
+Finally, you will obtain the statistical results.
+Note that all results are calculated using DeLong's formulas, implemented efficiently as described by Sun and Xu.

-If the color of the text in the push button is red, that means the results shown in the interface is not consistent with the options you chose in the pop-up menu.
-To fix this problem, all you need to do is just to click the correponding button.
+If the text color of a push button is red, it indicates that the results shown in the interface are inconsistent with the options chosen in the popup menu.
+To fix this, simply click on the corresponding button again.
+The text color will turn back to black, indicating that the results now match your selected options.
+This provides a quick visual check to ensure the analysis reflects your choices.

 The variables saved in the **.mat** file are *spsizes* and *ratings*:

-- *spsizes* is a *2 * 1* vector, which represent the sizes of two samples, namely, *X* and *Y*.
-For ease of later reference, let *m*, *n* denote these two values.
+- *spsizes* is a *2 x 1* vector representing the sizes of the two samples X and Y. For ease of reference, let m and n denote these two values.
-- *ratings* is a *K * N* matrix, where each row represents the ratings of one experiments.
-Note that *N* must be equal to the sum of *m* and *n*, and its first *m* elements is the ratings corresponding to *X*, while the last *n* corresponding to *Y*.
+- *ratings* is a *K x N* matrix, , where each row represents the ratings from one experiment.
+Note that N must equal the sum of m and n.
+The first *m* elements correspond to ratings for *X*, while the last *n* elements correspond to ratings for *Y*.

 ![plot of chunk DeLongUI-image-1](images/delong/image_1.png)